angelinardev/ged-final/README.md

 within the duck's collider.
 This is what counts as a miss - spamming shoot when you have not "tried" to shoot a duck will not necessarily work in reversing the inputs.
 This is done to more accurately represent what "missing" is.

+*For the duck spawn, the ducks spawn randomly and so sometimes it may appear off screen.
+Just try again until you get one that is on screen.